 Sub-goal: to understand the idea of the link and inverse link function and overdispersion and how (dis)similar it is to model Gaussian and non-Gaussian traits

 Introduction: In other modules, we assumed the trait of interest, y follows a Gaussian distribution and we used a mixed modeling framework to partition variance in y.
 For a non-Gaussian trait, y, somehow we would like to make y normally distributed, removing the mean-variance relationship.
-This can be done using the link function in generalized linear models (GLMs) if y is independent of each other or generalized linear mixed models (GLMMs) when y is a repeated measures or has a corrected structure.
+This can be done using the link function in generalized linear models (GLMs) if y is independent of each other or generalized linear mixed models (GLMMs) when y is a repeated measures or has a correlational structure.
 Another concept you need to learn is overdispersion, which we will explain more below (‘dispersion’ relates to variability of a distribution like variance but it is more general term).

 Imagine that we record the number of female and male offspring female animals have per breeding season across the number of years (y being a concatenation of female and male offspring per female, i per season, h.
 Then, using the logit link function with a binomial error structure, y can be expressed as a GLMM: